kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 instances within the PCT.

 -b, --brexcheck
-Validate objects with a BREX check (using the s1kd-brexcheck tool) instead of against a schema.
+Validate objects with a BREX check (using the s1kd-brexcheck tool) in addition to the schema check.

 -C, --cct &lt;file&gt;
 Specify the CCT to read conditions from.
 This will override the CCT